Tips and Tricks

-The Office of Information Resources and Technology is dedicated to supporting everyone at the Stanford School of Medicine — faculty, staff, and students.
+Technology & Digital Solutions is dedicated to supporting everyone at the Stanford School of Medicine — faculty, staff, and students.
 If you have a technology-related question and aren't sure who you should call for help, you can contact them.
 There are several ways to get help: calling, visiting the tech bar, starting a chat session, submitting an online ticket, or simply searching the knowledge base.
 Here's what you need to know.

 Hours: Weekdays from 7 a.m. to 6 p.m.